 Deborah McGuinness

-Tetherless World Senior Constellation Chair and Professor of Computer and Cognitive Science
+Tetherless World Senior Constellation Chair and Professor of Computer, Cognitive and Web Sciences and Professor of Industrial Engineering at RPI

-Deborah McGuinness is the Tetherless World Senior Constellation Chair and Professor of Computer, Cognitive, and Web Sciences at RPI.
-She is also the founding director of the Web Science Research Center.
+Deborah McGuinness is the Tetherless World Senior Constellation Chair and Professor of Computer, Cognitive, and Web Sciences as well as Professor of Industrial and Systems Engineering at RPI.
+She is also the founding director of the RPI Web Science Research Center.

 Michael Gruninger